-Affordable PPS 22 (Draft, Incorporate the principle of More research needed by DfI, Housing 2014) affordable housing.
-DfC, NIHE and Council on this Consider a policy and area.
-The need is not proven mechanisms to deliver for a policy response, so do affordable housing.
-More not include in the Plan. research needed by DfI, Possible future subject plan DfC, NIHE and Council on or Supplementary Planning this area.
-Guidance ssues Raised - Affordable Housing
+Affordable PPS 22 Incorporate the principle More research needed Housing (Draft, 2014) of affordable housing. by Dfl, DfC, NIHE and Consider a policy and Council on this area.
+The mechanisms to deliver need is not proven for a affordable housing.
+More policy response, so do research needed by Dfl, not include in the Plan.
+DfC, NIHE and Council on Possible future subject this area. plan or Supplementary Planning Guidance

-- -Social / Affordable Housing & Balanced Communities: Clarification is sought by POP text on 'more research is required by DFI, DFC, NIHE & Council'. - -City/ town centre living needs to be encouraged especially affordable accommodation suitable for single households. - -Affordable housing definition (social rented housing & intermediate housing) needs to be set out as per SPPS. - -Like to see an affordable housing policy promote social housing development in mixed tenure developments reasoning included. - -Development management approach to the provision of affordable housing in the plan strategy. - -Support for a developer contributions for affordable housing development and happy to discuss form and implementation of a suitable policy with Council. - -Like to see planned development through strategic policy / LPP allocation for affordable housing in rural area.
-Those instances of rising and unforeseen need to be catered for by exception policies (similar to CTY5 PPS21). - -Social and Affordable Housing and balanced communities.
-Agree identifying mechanism to achieve not easy developer contribution?
+- -Social / Affordable Housing & Balanced Communities: Clarification is sought by POP text on 'more research is required by DFI, DFC, NIHE & Council'. - -City/ town centre living needs to be encouraged especially affordable accommodation suitable for single households - -Affordable housing definition (social rented housing & intermediate housing) needs to be set out as per SPPS. - -Like to see an affordable housing policy promote social housing development in mixed tenure developments reasoning included. - -Development management approach to the provision of affordable housing in the plan strategy.

-- -DCSDC need to include provision in the LDP for social/affordable housing in 'countryside' locations (as part of the extended settlement hierarchy) which cannot be accommodated by NIHE/Housing Associations to date because planning policy does make provision for it as an option outside of a settlement. - -Social/affordable housing this is a complex and sensitive issues appropriate research and academic research should be carried out and a suitable mechanism for local circumstances should be identified - -Social and affordable housing and balanced communities.
+- -Support for a developer contributions for affordable housing development and happy to discuss form and implementation of a suitable policy with Council. - -Like to see planned development through strategic policy / LPP allocation for affordable housing in rural area.
+Those instances of rising and unforeseen need to be catered for by exception policies (similar to CTY5 PPS21) - -Social and Affordable Housing and balanced communities.
+Agree identifying mechanism to achieve not easy developer contribution? - -DCSDC need to include provision in the LDP for social/affordable housing in 'countryside' locations (as part of the extended settlement hierarchy) which cannot be accommodated by NIHE/Housing Associations to date because planning policy does make provision for it as an option outside of a settlement. - -Social/affordable housing this is a complex and sensitive issues appropriate research and academic research should be carried out and a suitable mechanism for local circumstances should be identified - -Social and affordable housing and balanced communities.
 This clear segregation is hard wiring social division into our city.
 The LDP should acknowledge this phenomena and include policies to oppose it. - -A social housing requirement can adversely impact on development going forward e.g. of no need exists, what are other mechanisms for addressing this requirement?
 Too robust a policy will skew balance of any controversial discussions in favour of Housing Association as a 'ransom' for permission. - -Social affordable housing and balanced communities.
 Can't agree to option 1 without further research in this area.
 Opposed to any key site requirements of site specific obligations as this could sterilise land or may not actually result in the delivery of social housing.
-Whilst a general policy for the plan to consider the need/demand on an application by application basis may be acceptable there is insufficient research to qualify at this stage. - -The need for demographic projections of need include demographic projections of need, supporting a growing economy, meeting the need for affordable

-Affordable housing needs to be considered in the context of the objectives for economic growth.
+Whilst a general policy for the plan to consider the need/demand on an application by application basis may be acceptable there is insufficient research to qualify at this stage. - -The need for demographic projections of need include demographic projections of need, supporting a growing economy, meeting the need for affordable Affordable housing needs to be considered in the context of the objectives for economic growth

 There is broad welcome for a policy for affordable housing, however there is no consensus on a mechanism to deliver this.
-Therefore we will continue our engagement with DfI, DfC, NIHE and Council on this area.
+Therefore we will continue our engagement with Dfl, DfC, NIHE and Council on this area.